 What is Phishing?
 Phishing attacks use email or malicious websites to infect your machine with malware and viruses to collect personal and financial information.
-Cybercriminals attempt to lure users to click on a link or open an attachment that infects their computer with viruses or malware, creating vulnerability to attacks.

 Identity theft affects millions of people each year.
 You can learn how to make protecting yourself from identity thieves part of your daily routine.
 Take a few minutes to check out these five tips.